-Initiatives and projects will be assessed by the responsible party for compliance with the EMP.
-Where appropriate, quantitative markers representing actual measurements or observations are defined in the EPPs to assist in compliance monitoring.
+Where appropriate, quantitative markers representing actual measurements or observations are defined in the EPPs.
 Where quantitative measurements are not feasible (e.g., real-time measurement of airborne particulate at a construction site), qualitative markers (e.g., visual evidence of dust) are used.
 It is preferred to record compliance with real-time measurements or observations rather than documenting non-compliance, after the fact.

-The EPPs describe maintenance and monitoring measures for the purpose of tracking compliance with the relevant legislation, regulations, standards, by-laws and policies.
-It is intended that the responsible party include the EMP in tender packages and contract specifications and that the EMP be implemented by the successful construction contractor for the duration of the contract.
+The EPPs describe recommended maintenance and monitoring measures for the purpose of tracking compliance with the relevant legislation, regulations, standards, by-laws and policies.
+It is intended that the EMP be included in tender packages and contract specifications and be implemented by the construction manager and / or contractor for the duration of the contract.
 Compliance tracking will be undertaken by the responsible parties and their consultants to ensure that contract requirements are being met.
-Construction contractors are responsible for retaining staff qualified in the appropriate form of monitoring at the site and for ensuring compliance with contract requirements.
+Construction managers and / or contractors are responsible for retaining staff qualified in the appropriate form of monitoring at the site and for ensuring compliance with contract requirements.

 For example, Ontario regulations prohibit the release of air pollutants that may affect or damage adjacent properties.
 This could include odorous emissions or excessive dust during demolition, excavation or construction.
-The Air Quality and Dust Management EPP requires construction contractors' site personnel to monitor air quality at the site on a regular basis and implement dust control measures to prevent unacceptable emissions.
+The Air Quality and Dust Management EPP requires construction managers and / or contractors to monitor air quality at the site on a regular basis and implement dust control measures to prevent unacceptable emissions.
 Depending on the sensitivity of the surrounding area and the types of contaminants that may be anticipated during the works, regular monitoring may consist of hourly or daily site inspections or perimeter sampling.
-In addition, the contract administrator retained by the responsible party would monitor air quality compliance through a review of reports prepared by the construction contractor and periodic site observations.
+In addition, the contract administrator would monitor air quality compliance through a review of reports prepared by the construction manager and / or contractor and periodic site observations.

-For works at some sites, more aggressive monitoring may be needed (e.g., sensitive environmental conditions on adjacent lands).
-In these circumstances, additional EPPs focussed on the issues at hand are to be prepared to reflect site-specific conditions.
-The site-specific EPPs would typically be prepared by designers and consultants retained by the responsible party and would form part of the technical specification package on which the contract is based.
-For very sensitive sites, a dedicated Environmental Monitor may be assigned to a project by the responsible party.
+For works at some sites, more aggressive monitoring may be needed (e.g. sensitive environmental conditions on adjacent lands).
+In these circumstances, EPPs focussed on the issues at hand are to be prepared to reflect site-specific conditions.
+The site-specific EPPs would typically be prepared by the construction manager and would form part of the technical specification package on which the contract is based.
+For very sensitive sites, a dedicated Environmental Monitor may be assigned to a project.
 Provisions for this added monitoring are included in the EPPs.